 I found the article I was looking for nestled between an ad for urinary incontinence surgery and an exposé on botched Botox injections.
 Ah, growing old.

-“Rules for Buying a Bathing Suit If You’re Over Forty” (It is not clear whether they mean the age or the size, but I read on)
+“Rules for Buying a Bathing Suit If You’re Over Forty”

 2. “Real Women” beachwear has been designed for Real Women.
 Ha!
-What they don’t tell you is that the “Real Women” used as models to measure this line are size triple-zero twenty year olds kept in cages like young, veal-bound calves so they won’t develop any muscle or take ill-fated midnight runs to Mickey D’s for double quarter pounders and super-size-me fries.
+What they don’t tell you is that the “Real Women” used as models to measure this line are size triple-zero twenty year-olds kept in cages like young, veal-bound calves so they won’t develop any muscle or take ill-fated midnight runs to Mickey D’s for double quarter pounders and super-size-me fries.
 Really?
 My idea of a Real Woman suit is one that could be stretched comfortably across I-95 and stop speeding get-away cars as deftly as they can belly fat, as both have the capacity to travel at the same velocity.
 Look for suits that come with detachable skirts which, when removed, can double as beach cabanas.

 3. It is wise to avoid horizontal stripes or suites in light colors.
 Or suits that have the word “Phat” printed anywhere on them.
 Thanks, I wasn’t sure about that one.